Fine Day [2024]

 ‘We need more flags’ [2015]

-‘We need more flags’ (2015) Mixed Media automaton his automaton is from a series that looks at the spectacularisation and aestheticisation of Australian politics in the media.
+We need more flags (2015) Lauren Edmonds Mixed Media automaton This automaton is from a series that looks at the spectacularisation and aestheticisation of Australian politics in the media.
 Each automaton refers to specific media events or what I perceive as constructed ‘images’ surrounding political figures that are circulated by mass and social media.
-With their dependence […]
+With their […]

 They liked the onion [2015]

-They liked the onion (2015) 28.5 x16x17cm, mixed media automaton This automaton is from a series that looks at the spectacularisation and aestheticisation of Australian politics in the media.
+They liked the onion (2015) Lauren Edmonds 28.5 x16x17cm, mixed media automaton This automaton is from a series that looks at the spectacularisation and aestheticisation of Australian politics in the media.
 Each automaton refers to specific media events or what I perceive as constructed ‘images’ surrounding political figures that are circulated by mass and social media.
-The work […]
+The […]